luismedel/grony/README.md

 ### Overriding `.grony` settings

-You can have settings for a repo defined both in the `.grony` file and in your `$HOME/.grony.conf`.
+You can have settings for a repo defined both in the `.grony` file and in your `grony.conf`.

-Both settings will be merged at run time and any setting present in `$HOME/.grony.conf` **will override** the one in the `.grony` file.
+Both settings will be merged at run time and any setting present in `grony.conf` **will override** the one in the `.grony` file.

 > This is useful to override some settings on a per-machine basis, like the commit message, for example.